MicrosoftDocs/azure-devops-docs/docs/pipelines/languages/docker.md

   The sample repos include a `Dockerfile` at the root of the repository.
 You must first have a working build pipeline before continuing on.

 1. Define two variables in your build pipeline in the web UI.
-   * **dockerId:** Your Docker ID for Docker Hub or the admin user name for the Azure Container Registry
+   * **dockerId:** Your Docker Id for DockerHub or the admin user name for the Azure Container Registry
-   * **dockerPassword:** Password for Docker Hub or admin password for Azure Container Registry
+   * **dockerPassword:** Password for DockerHub or admin password for Azure Container Registry

   If you use Azure container registry, then make sure that you have [pre-created the registry in Azure portal](/azure/container-registry/container-registry-get-started-portal).
 You can get the admin user name and password from the **Access keys** section of the registry in Azure portal.